 Saving koalas in NSW

-Following an independent review into the decline of koala populations by Chief Scientist and Engineer Professor Mary O'Kane, the NSW Government is investing $44.7 million to implement the NSW Koala Strategy.
+Following an independent review into the decline of koala populations by Chief Scientist and Engineer Professor Mary O'Kane, the NSW Government is investing $44.7 million over three years to implement the NSW Koala Strategy.

 Other key actions in the NSW Koala Strategy include: